Master the Art of the Repeat Wear

 If you do find yourself straying into the shops, whether in real life or online, just remember that by repeat wearing, you’re in the best of company.
 Laura Dern, Arianna Huffington and Kate Middleton are all renowned repeat wearers.
 Ditto the queen of fashion, Anna Wintour, who recently repeat-wore her Prada navy “flower power” print dress for the third time to the Australian Open tennis in Melbourne.

 Keep in mind that influencers are paid or gifted outfits to promote brands.
 Try following influencers like Alex Stedman who re-wears her pieces, and often wears pieces that are several seasons old.
-But she provides great inspiration for how to put different basics together.
+And focus on the how rather than the what: in other words, how the influencer has styled their outfit rather than focussing on what you think you need to buy.

 It is not realistic to think you can keep up with the rate of costume changes most influencers make.
-You’re not Kylie Minogue in concert.
+You’re not Beyonce.
 True style lies in the creativity you can bring to what you already have.

 If you would like a professional eye cast over your wardrobe and advice on how to make the most of what you have and what you can do to build on it, find out more about my personal styling services here.